mark-iid/orefinder/readme.md

 # Orefinder Plugin

 Orefinder is a Minecraft plugin that helps players locate ores by providing distance-based clues when they hit blocks while holding specific items.

-Orefinder forked from https://www.curseforge.com/minecraft/bukkit-plugins/orefinder-bukkit which appears to have been abandoned.
+Orefinder was forked from https://www.curseforge.com/minecraft/bukkit-plugins/orefinder-bukkit which appears to have been abandoned.

 ## Features